Did Eddie Hearn just label himself 'the most powerful man in boxing?'

 But did Eddie Hearn call himself the most powerful man in boxing? – I’ll let everyone else decide.

 Listen to the full interview with Eddie Hearn speaking to Ak and Barak on the Sirius XM App.
-The chat will also be broadcast on DAZN on Tuesday evening.
+DAZN will also broadcast the chat on Tuesday evening.

 Phil Jay is the Editor of WBN.
 An Auxiliary member of the Boxing Writers Association of America.
 Follow on Twitter @PhilDJay.